 As a beginner flyer, there is the option of an iFLY high package where you can fly towards the top of the 6-meter high tunnel with your instructor by your side.
 This thrill is well worth the additional $10 each.

-Mia made it look easier than it was and surprisingly to us (not her) she seemed to float, and twist with ease.
+Our seven year old made it look easier than it was and surprisingly to us (not her) she seemed to float, and twist with ease.
 She said it felt very windy, and even though the helmets do act like earmuffs, it was quite noisy.
 It’s so powerful that it blows your face, thus the reason for some funny faces.
 Final verdict – It was more than fun it was amazing, and I loved it and could go back anytime.

 As soon as you fall into the chamber, you are immediately pushed into the air, and once you are flying small body movements make a huge difference.
 Matt, the flight instructor, was great at giving quick, precise instructions to allow you to gain the most out of your iFLY experience.
 Final verdict – It was extremely enjoyable, and now after having experienced it first-hand, I appreciate the skill that it takes to perform some of the incredible magic we saw from the flight instructors when they took to the chamber by themselves.